 The radio output of a transmitter can be turned on and off using a magnet.
-At the time of turn on the user may set the time of day in hours after midnight, but this is not compulsory.
+At the time of turn it is recommended that the user set the time of day in hours after midnight.
 If the time of day is set correctly then the transmitter will automatically adjust itself so that it rolls over each 24 hour period at 0800 in the morning.
-If the time is not set at turn on then the transmitter will roll over the 24 hour periods in synch with the time that the transmitter was turned on.
-Setting the time at turn on means that transmitters monitored after 0800 in the morning will tell you what happened "last night" and it will not be necessary to wait until later in the day (for the time of turn on) for the transmitter to role over the 24hr period.
+If the time is not set at turn on then the transmitter will role over 24 hour periods based on the time it was turned on.

 When the Egg Timer is turned on it will start in the incubating state.
-In theory this should be impossible, since transmitters are normally changed outside the breeding season and a brood patch and or egg would be noticed if the male was incubating.
+In theory this should be impossible, since transmitters are normally changed outside the breeding season and a brood patch and or egg would be noticed if the bird was incubating.
 After 8 days the transmitter will have built an activity profile for the bird and should switch to not incubating.
 However it is possible that the bird is incubating and in this case it will not switch out of the initial incubating state.
-If this happens the day counter will count up from the initialised value 7,4 representing software version 5.2 (see section 4.3 Working out the number of days).